Internship Program

 For more information on what is most appropriate in your situation, contact JobWatch’s Telephone Information Service on 1800 331 617 (Regional VIC, QLD, TAS) or 03 9662 1933 (Melbourne Metro).

-Each Australian state and territory has different health directions in force regarding mandatory COVID-19 vaccination, commonly relating to workers in healthcare, aged care, emergency and custodial services, disability services, and education.
+Each Australian state and territory has different legislation in force regarding mandatory COVID-19 vaccination, commonly relating to workers in healthcare.

-These directions generally require employers not to allow workers to enter these facilities unless they are vaccinated, have a booking to be vaccinated by a certain date, or are exempt from the requirement for health reasons.
+Where applicable, this legislation generally requires (or enables orders to be made to require) employers not to allow workers to enter these facilities unless they are vaccinated, or are exempt from the requirement for health reasons.
 There are also exemptions for emergency situations.

 A ‘worker’ generally refers to all staff, including casual, permanent and agency staff, volunteers and contractors.

-The current health directions in Queensland, Tasmania and Victoria each contain exemptions from the requirement to be vaccinated for workers who have been certified by a medical practitioner to be unable to receive a vaccination due to a limited range of specified medical contraindications.
+The current legislation in Queensland and Victoria each contain exemptions from the requirement to be vaccinated for workers who have been certified by a medical practitioner to be unable to receive a vaccination due to a limited range of specified medical contraindications.
 You must show your employer evidence of this to be allowed to work.

-There is no exemption in any of the current health directions for people who are not vaccinated due to religious or other beliefs.
+There is no exemption under legislation for people who are not vaccinated due to religious or other beliefs.

-There is no exemption in any of the current health directions for people who have recovered from COVID-19.
+There is no exemption under the legislation for people who have recovered from COVID-19.

 In general, employees must comply with a lawful and reasonable direction from their employer.
 Failure to do so may justify suspension, non-payment of wages or dismissal.
 On the other hand, if a direction is not lawful and reasonable in the circumstances, the employee is not obliged to comply.

-Where there is no legal requirement for an employer to have vaccinated staff, whether it is a lawful and reasonable direction to require employees to be vaccinated will depend on the circumstances.
+Where there is no legal requirement for an employer in general to have vaccinated staff, whether it is a lawful and reasonable direction to require employees to be vaccinated will depend on the circumstances.

 Under occupational health and safety law, employers have a duty to do whatever is reasonably practicable to ensure workplace safety.
-In some circumstances, this may justify an employer requiring staff to be vaccinated, even where this is not expressly required by legislation or a government order.
+In some circumstances, this may justify an employer requiring staff to be vaccinated, even where this is not expressly required under legislation.

 Employers also have obligations under discrimination law.
-This could require an employer to make adjustments for employees who cannot be vaccinated because of a disability, if it would be reasonable to do so.
+This could require an employer to make adjustments for employees who cannot be vaccinated because of a disability, if it would be reasonable to make such adjustments.
 It could also prevent an employer from imposing an unreasonable blanket requirement for vaccination which would be difficult to comply with for people who have disabilities, are pregnant, or hold certain religious beliefs.

 The employer has a defense if the necessary adjustments would impose an unjustifiable hardship, or if the requirement is reasonable.